 - The Mistress: Arlette Corail to Corbin, Florence to Gabriel Corte, and even Lucile's husband has a mistress in another city (who bore him a son while Lucile never did) which her mother never knew anything until Lucile tells her out of spite.

 - Officer and a Gentleman: Oddly enough Bruno von Falk turns out to be one, and even a Elegant Classical Musician.
-His Foil Kurt Bonnet makes an effort to be one but his jerkassery outshines.
+His Foil Kurt Bonnet makes an effort to be one but his The Neidermeyer jerkassery outshines.

 - Phenotype Stereotype: The only German character who is not described as blond and blue-eyed is Kurt Bonnet's replacement, who is red-haired.